google/docsy-example/README.md

 npm install
 ```

+The lock file `package-lock.json` will be generated.
+Please delete `package-lock.json` from `.gitignore` and put `package-lock.json` under Git control.

 ## Running the website locally

 Building and running the site locally requires a recent `extended` version of [Hugo](https://gohugo.io).